Tom60chat/Youtube-Music-downloader/README.md

 You need to have FFmpeg.
 Open a terminal (Ctrl+Alt+T) and put `sudo apt install ffmpeg`.

-Now make it sure your folder look like that:
+Now make it sure your folders look like that:
 - YT Music Dl/
   - YT Music Dl.sh
   - yt-dlp_linux